 There are no required texts.
 Papers and various resources will be provided throughout the semester.

 In lieu of a final exam, there will be final presentations of group projects.
-This will take place during the two-hour block of time reserved for the final, Wednesday December 16, 1:30-3:30pm.
+This is tentatively scheduled for the time of what would be our final exam, Saturday, December 15, 1:30-3:30pm.